Traditionally, strikers have been big, physical players, who have used brute force to hold off defenders and serve as a

-To make it onto our list, the forwards must have a pace rating of 90 or over.
-The pace stat is determined by an average taken from sprint speed and acceleration.
-For example, TSG Hoffenheim’s Ihlas Bebou has a 91 acceleration and 93 sprint rating, giving him 92 pace overall.
+To make it onto our list of the fastest striker, the forwards must have a pace rating of 90 or over.
+The pace rating is determined by an average taken from sprint speed and acceleration.

-In the main body of this article you will find a detailed analysis of the five fastest strikers in the game, whilst a full list of ALL the fastest strikers in FIFA 21 can be found in a table located at the end of this piece.
+In the main body of this article, you will find a detailed analysis of the five fastest strikers in Career Mode, with a full list of all of the fastest strikers in FIFA 21 being found in a table located at the end of this piece.